US STOCKS-Wall St takes a breather as tax bill nears passage

 The proposed changes include cutting the corporate tax rate to 21 percent from 35 percent from Jan.
 1, which is expected to boost company earnings and lead to higher dividends and stock buybacks for investors.

-U.S. Treasury yields hit nine-month highs on optimism the tax overhaul will boost growth and as home construction data supported the view of strong fourth-quarter economic growth.

-Eight of the 11 major S&P sectors were higher, led by a 0.68 percent rise in telecoms, considered by some analysts to be the biggest beneficiary of lower taxes.
+Eight of the 11 major S&P sectors were higher, led by a 0.83 percent rise in telecom services sector, considered by some analysts to be the biggest beneficiary of lower taxes.

+AT&T and Verizon were up about 1 percent after J.P.
+Morgan said the new tax code would “substantially benefit” the companies.

+Bank stocks led the gainers on the major indexes.
+JPMorgan and Bank of America rose 0.8 percent each.

-FedEx jumped nearly 4 percent to a record after its strong results and forecast, saying the tax overhaul would benefit earnings further.
+FedEx jumped about 3 percent after posting strong results and gave an upbeat earnings forecast for 2018, saying it expects to benefit from the tax overhaul.

-The technology sector, expected to benefit the least from lower taxes, declined 0.52 percent.
-Among the few gainers was Micron, up 2.27 percent after the chipmaker’s strong results and forecast.
+The technology sector, expected to benefit the least from lower taxes, declined 0.27 percent.

-Consumer staples index fell 0.64 percent, weighed down by a 2.2 percent slide in Philip Morris.

-Reuters reported former Philip Morris employees detailed irregularities in the clinical experiments for the company’s e-cigarette, due to be voted on by the U.S. FDA next year.
+But chipmakers gained, boosted by Micron’s strong results and forecast, which allayed concerns that a boom in chip demand had peaked.

+Micron was up 4 percent.
+Chip equipment makers Applied Materials and LAM Research rose 0.8 percent and 1.9 percent respectively.